Food Chemicals Codex: Eighth edition

-This edition also features for the first time the complete contents of USP's upcoming Food Fraud Database.
-The database features more than 1,300 entries on adulterants reported for specific ingredients and the corresponding analytical detection method.
-Based on scholarly manuscripts and media articles from 1980-2010, it serves as a baseline on fraud issues and can be a useful risk management tool for industry, regulators and other stakeholders.
+This edition also featured, for the first time, the complete contents of USP's Food Fraud Database.
+The database featured more than 1,300 entries on adulterants reported for specific ingredients and the corresponding analytical detection method.
+Based on scholarly manuscripts and media articles from 1980 to 2010, it aimed to serve as a baseline on fraud issues and be a useful risk management tool for industry, regulators and other stakeholders.

 Ninth edition

-The ninth edition includes latest specifications for the identity and purity of about 1,200 food ingredients, including test methods and key guidance on critical issues.
+The ninth edition included latest specifications for the identity and purity of about 1,200 food ingredients, including test methods and key guidance on critical issues.

-Among the new monographs in the FCC is spirulina, a food ingredient that was just recently approved as a natural source of blue colour for candy and chewing gum by the US FDA.
-Formulators also use spirulina in specialty food bars, powdered nutritional drinks, among other products due to its non-animal protein content.
+Among the new monographs in the FCC was spirulina, a food ingredient that was approved in 2013 as a natural source of blue colour for candy and chewing gum by the US FDA.
+Formulators also use spirulina in specialty food bars and powdered nutritional drinks, among other products, due to its non-animal protein content.

-Another monograph included in this edition of FCC is brilliant black PN, a synthetic food colour used in products requiring the colour black in their formulation (jams, chocolate syrup and candy are common examples).
-Even though the FDA has not approved brilliant black PN as a food colour in the USA, its use in food is currently approved in many other countries.
+Another monograph included in this edition of FCC was Brilliant Black PN, a synthetic food color used in products requiring the colour black in their formulation (such as jams, chocolate syrup and candy).
+Even though the FDA has not approved Brilliant Black PN as a food colour in the US, its use in food is currently approved in many other countries.